ShubhamKukreti07/BMI-Calculator/README.md

 # technojam-Android-task1
 Hello i am Shubham Kukreti.
 I am from delhi.
-I am pursuing B.Tech CSE with specialization in AI&ML from galgotias university.
+I am pursuing B.Tech CSE with specialization in AI&ML from galgotias university
-So telling you my few intrests except codindg are  singing /listening song and rapping, playing football, sketching and i play guitar too.
-From school only coding attracts my intrest and  i have learnt python in 12 standard .
-Now i think i can explore more through this platform technojam so i am ready to willingly put my efforts.

-so this is my very first time i am working with java and xml.
+working with java and xml.
 So i started this by checking the resoures provided with the task's link first.
 Then i started with my project-